-Keywords: stochastic, discount, factor, intertemporal integration, asset, market, price, stock.
+Keywords: integration, asset, market, discount, stock.

 \ Flood is Senior Economist, Research Department, International Monetary Fund.
 Rose is B.T.
 Rocca Jr. Professor of International Business, Haas School of Business at the University of California, Berkeley, NBER Research Associate, and CEPR Research Fellow.
-For comments, we thank workshop participants at Dartmouth, the Federal Reserve Board, Minnesota, Princeton, SMU, and Wisconsin as well as Jon Faust, Rich Lyons, Mark Watson, Chris Sims, Ken West, and Yangru Wu.
+This is a heavily revised version of a working paper with the same title.
+For comments, we thank workshop participants at the Carnegie-Rochester conference, Dartmouth, the Federal Reserve Board, Minnesota, Princeton, SMU, and Wisconsin as well as Jon Faust, Marvin Goodfriend, Rich Lyons, Mark Watson, Chris Sims, Ken West, Yangru Wu, and especially David Marshall and an anonymous referee.
 Rose thanks INSEAD and SMU for hospitality during the course of this research.
 The data set, sample output, and a current version of this paper are available at http://faculty.haas.berkeley.edu/arose.